-License Centers will be closed on Thursday, November 23rd and Friday, November 24th in observance of Thanksgiving.
-Please expect higher than average wait times on Wednesday, November 22rd and Monday, November 27th.
+License Centers will be closed on Monday, December 25th in observance of Christmas.
+Please expect higher than average wait times on Friday, December 22nd and Tuesday, December 27th.
 Thank you for your patience.

 Once you purchase a vehicle, you will need to transfer the title to complete transfer of ownership.
 Minnesota law requires a title be transferred within 10 business days of the date of sale to avoid a penalty.

 The Anoka County License Centers recommend that all buyers and sellers appear in person to complete the title transfer.
 The advantage of this is twofold.
 First, the seller will have peace of mind knowing that the title has in fact been transferred from their name.
 Second, if any issues arise from the title or vehicle record, the buyer will likely need the seller to remedy these problems.

 NOTE: The following information is intended to give a general outline of most title transfers and may not be complete or apply to all situations.
 The only way to know if you have all of the required information is to present it to a representative at a License Center.
 Please contact us with any questions.

 What Do I Need to Transfer the Title?